-The purpose of the call “Innovation Ideas” is to increase opportunities for SMEs and small and medium-sized municipalities to develop ideas that can lead to innovation.
+The purpose of the call is to increase opportunities for SMEs as well as small and medium-size municipalities to develop ideas that can lead to innovation.
 This can also involve getting the chance to work on previously developed ideas that require testing on a smaller scale prior to implementation or scale-up in day-to-day operations.
 The call, in accordance with Smart Built Environment goals, will contribute to the sustainable development of the built environment.
-Digitalisation and industrial processes should be central methods in the project activities funded.
+Digitalisation and industrial processes should be central methods in the project activities that are funded.
 Applications can address processes, forms of collaboration, business models, technology or a combination of these.

 The projects applying for grants must: